A flexible Python Kconfig parser

-Setting the environment variable KCONFIG_STRICT to “y” will cause warnings to be printed for all references to undefined Kconfig symbols within Kconfig files.
-The only gotcha is that all hex literals must be prefixed by “0x” or “0X”, to make it possible to distuinguish them from symbol references.
+KCONFIG_WARN_UNDEF: If set to y, warnings will be generated for all references to undefined symbols within Kconfig files.
+The only gotcha is that all hex literals must be prefixed with 0x or 0X, to make it possible to distinguish them from symbol references.

 The entire library is contained in kconfiglib.py.

 The tools implemented on top of it are one file each.